codepr/codepr.github.io/_posts/2019-03-08-sol-mqtt-broker-p5.md

 {% endhighlight %}

-Essentially it behave exactly as defined by the protocol standard, except for the *clean session* thing, which for now we ignore; if a double `CONNECT` packet is received it kick out the connected clients that sent it, otherwise it schedule a response to it with a `CONNACK`, that will be handled by the `on_write` handler.
+Essentially it behave exactly as defined by the protocol standard, except for the *clean session* thing, which for now we ignore; if a double CONNECT packet is received it kick out the connected clients that sent it, otherwise it schedule a response to it with a CONNACK, that will be handled by the `on_write` handler.

-Next command, `DISCONNECT`:
+Next command, DISCONNECT:

 **src/server.c**